Thrill12/SpaceDudeLore/Factions/The Union.md

 [New Earth Republic](New%20Earth%20Republic.md) has been trying to fight [The Union](The%20Union.md) since its creation after [The Dawn](../Large%20Events/The%20Dawn.md), slowly gaining ground.
 People have slowly began to trust the [NER](New%20Earth%20Republic.md), and [The Union](The%20Union.md) can't silence them anymore: the fight is on.

 Recently, they have been investigating energy spikes from the galaxy's central black hole, with anomalies ranging as far as 50x the normal amount of cosmic background radiation.

+### Recruitment process

+The Union has a unique recruitment process - they use [Quantum Wave](../Physics/Quantum%20Wave.md) technology to brainwash new recruits into thinking that the Union is correct in every aspect.
+It is a modern form of conscription, never before seen.
+The first mention of this